-- Assess the role and perspective of the combatant commander in integrating cyberspace operations into theater policies, strategies, and plans across the spectrum of conflict. - Examine the use of cyberspace operations in the pursuit of military objectives and political ends. - Assess the ability of integrated cyberspace operations to impact operations of multiple combatant commands across multiple domains of war.
+- Assess the role and perspective of the combatant commander in integrating cyberspace operations into theater policies, strategies, and plans across the spectrum of conflict. - Examine the use of cyberspace operations in the pursuit of military objectives and political ends. - Assess the role that cyberspace plays in integrating transregional, all-domain, multi-function (TAM) operations in across the competition continuum.

-This session focuses on how cyber warfare may be used in contemporary conflict to achieve military objectives and political ends.
-A great deal of public interest in cyberspace and the concept of cyber warfare is rooted in general misunderstandings of what the domain is and how various actors use it in support of their interests.
+This session focuses on the use cyber warfare in contemporary conflict to achieve military objectives and political ends.
+Much public (and professional) perception of cyberspace and the concept of cyber warfare is characterized general misunderstanding of what the domain is and how various actors use it to support their interests.
 Many of the actions described as cyber warfare are more accurately acts of cyber-enabled information warfare.
-Accordingly, Daniel T. Kuehl, the former director of the Information Strategies Concentration Program at the U. S. National Defense University presents the following definition, "Cyberspace is a global domain within the information environment whose distinctive and unique character is framed by the use of electronics and the electromagnetic spectrum to create, store, modify, exchange, and exploit information via interdependent and interconnected networks using information communication technologies (ICT)."
-A theory of cyber warfare is presented to begin normalizing the many and varied aspects of this new domain and form of warfare.
-It presents code and content as cyber forces that move through the domain.
-In the first two decades of this century these forces have been increasingly used to control machines independent of the owners and influence human decision-making across the competition continuum, particularly in competition below armed conflict through armed conflict.
+Accordingly, Daniel T. Kuehl, the former director of the Information Strategies Concentration Program at the U. S. National Defense University, offers this definition, "Cyberspace is a global domain within the information environment whose distinctive and unique character is framed by the use of electronics and the electromagnetic spectrum to create, store, modify, exchange, and exploit information via interdependent and interconnected networks using information communication technologies (ICT)."
+A theory of cyber warfare is presented in this session as a way to normalize its many and varied aspects.
+It considers code and content as cyber forces that move through the domain.
+These forces have increasingly been used to control machines independent of their owners and to influence human decision-making across the competition continuum.